First-Time Domestic Violence Offenses in Greenwich

 - Violation of a Criminal Protective Order or Civil Restraining Order, respectively under C.G.S. §53a-223 and C.G.S. §53a-223b

 Depending on the severity of domestic violence alleged and the specific statute involved, domestic violence offenses may be prosecuted as misdemeanors or felonies of varying degrees.
-Regardless of how serious or seemingly minor the consequences of a first-time domestic violence offense in Greenwich may seem, it is always a good idea to speak with legal counsel about the best strategic course of action.
+Regardless of how serious or seemingly minor the consequences of a first-time domestic violence offense in Greenwich may seem, it is always a good idea to speak with an attorney about the best strategic course of action.

-Who Is Eligibile for the Family Violence Education Program?
+Who Is Eligible for the Family Violence Education Program?

 If someone with no prior criminal record is accused of a domestic violence crime, their best option for preserving their future prospects is often to pursue admission into Connecticut’s Family Violence Education Program.
 This pre-trial diversionary program is meant for first-time offenders who are charged with a misdemeanor-level domestic violence offense, although those charged with class D felonies or unclassified felonies punishable by less than 10 years in prison may be able to participate in the program if they can demonstrate to the court “good cause” for their admission.